-To ensure that key members of our staff have a high level of understanding of various sustainability matters, we offer trainings to our employees every year.
-For example, our Marketing and Sustainability Director along with select employees completed the Harvard Business School's Sustainable Business Strategy training, on a voluntary basis, which included a module on sustainable supply chains.
+To ensure that key members of our staff have a high level of understanding of various sustainability matters, we offer training to our employees every year.
+This year our merchandising team has gone through a training related to the bluesign certification in our industry.